onzfonz/comp227/src/content/7/en/part7e.md

 However, mongoose prevents them by [sanitizing](https://zanon.io/posts/nosql-injection-in-mongodb) the queries.
 More on the topic can be found e.g. [here](https://web.archive.org/web/20220901024441/https://blog.websecurify.com/2014/08/hacking-nodejs-and-mongodb.html).

-<i>Cross-site scripting (XSS)</i> is an attack where it is possible to inject malicious JavaScript code into a legitimate web application.
+**Cross-site scripting (XSS)** is an attack where it is possible to inject malicious JavaScript code into a legitimate web application.
 The malicious code would then be executed in the browser of the victim.
 If we try to inject the following into e.g. the notes application: